Zedge

-In 2023 for Russian users the site became unreachable by the administration.
+As of February 2, 2023, the Zedge app has been downloaded over 436 million times and has approximately 30 million monthly active users.

 History

 Zedge was founded by Tom Arnøy, Kenneth Sundnes, and Paul Shaw in Norway in 2003.
 In June 2016, Zedge's parent company was spun off from IDT as a publicly traded company listed on the New York Stock Exchange.
-As of 2018 it has offices in Trondheim, Vilnius, and New York City.